digital-asset/daml/docs/source/concepts/ledger-model/ledger-privacy.rst

 Signatories are already determined by the contract model discussed so far.
 The full **contract model** additionally specifies the **contract observers** on each contract.
 A **stakeholder** of a contract (according to a given contract model) is then either a signatory or a contract observer on the contract.
-Note that in Daml, as detailed :ref:`later <da-model-daml>`, controllers specified using simple syntax are automatically made observers whenever possible.
+Note that in Daml, as detailed :ref:`later <da-model-daml>`, controllers specified using simple syntax are automatically made contract observers whenever possible.

-In the graphical representation of the paint offer acceptance below, observers who are not signatories are indicated by an underline.
+In the graphical representation of the paint offer acceptance below, contract observers who are not signatories are indicated by an underline.

 .. https://www.lucidchart.com/documents/edit/ea40a651-a2e0-4365-ae7d-4cee8cd07071/0
 .. image:: ./images/stakeholders-paint-offer.svg